Number Component

 The thousands separator is the comma used wherever numbers go above 999.
 Adding the thousands separator improves readability.
 It's the difference between reading 1000 and reading 1,000.

-NOTE This setting doesn't affect how the number stores in the database.
+This setting does not affect how the number stores in the database.

-By default, the Show Thousands Separator toggle is set to (OFF).
+By default, Show Thousands Separator is set to (OFF).

 Currency

-Use this toggle to format the value as currency, applying the Prefix, Suffix, and Thousands Separator settings.
+Use this setting to format the value as currency, applying the Prefix, Suffix, and Thousands Separator settings.

-By default, the Format as Currency toggle is set to (OFF).
+By default, Format as Currency is set to (OFF).

 Currency

-Displays as a drop-down list of the world's 3-letter ISO 4217 ISO 4217 defines alpha codes and numeric codes for the representation of currencies. currencies.
+Displays as a drop-down list of the world's three-letter ISO 4217 ISO 4217 defines alpha codes and numeric codes for the representation of currencies. currencies.

-By default, the Currency Type is set to USD.
+By default, Currency Type is set to USD.

 Default State Options